Korsani/libkoca/README.md

 * Dynamic building: if a function does not pass the tests, it is not included in the final file.
 * Executable library: 'sh libkoca.sh' display helps. 'sh libkoca.sh list' display the lists of functions.
 * You only want the lockMe function ? do 'eval "$(libkoca.sh lockMe)"' and you'll have only this function in the namespace of your script.
+* Tested on Linux and FreeBSD

 # Installation

+On FreeBSD you'll need the GNU bc for koca_dec2frac.
+For Linux, bc is probably already installed.
+If not, please install it.

 ## By rebuild